Maria-Inigo/XP-Farm-Katas/NOTES.md

 - The input of the fucntion is the number of digits in the summary
 - The summary of a book is made by adding all the number of pages of the book
 - The result of the function is the number of pages in the book

+### User Story 1
+- AS A reader
+- I WANT TO give the number of digits in a summary
+- SO THAT I can get the number of pages in a book

+#### UAT 1.1
+- GIVEN the getNumberOfPages function
+- WHEN we enter the number of digits in a summary
+- THEN the function should calculate the sum of ordered page numbers

 #### Pomodoro 1
-- Write the domain
+- ✅ Write the domain
-- Write the user stories and UATs
+- ✅ Write the user stories and UATs
+- Write the test for 0 pages